 The CYP1A2 enzyme breaks down the caffeine in the body, and those with the genetic variants break it down at different speeds.
 This is why some people can’t drink caffeine after lunch without it affecting their sleep — and others can drink a cup of coffee at dinner and still sleep well that night.

-It turns out that the question of whether caffeine increases glucose response for an individual is based on their genes.
+It turns out that the question of whether caffeine increases glucose response in an individual is based on their genes and whether it is consumed with carbohydrates.

 The experiment detailed in Nature used a cross-over design where 18 male participants (in their mid-20s) visited a lab two different times to test their response to caffeine and carbs.

-The glucose response was measured for each test condition, and the participants were genotyped for their ADORA2A and CYP1A2 variants.
+The participants were genotyped for their ADORA2A and CYP1A2 variants.

-The results showed that those with the CC genotype of the ADORA2A variant (listed below) had less of a postprandial glucose response without caffeine than they did with caffeine.
-For the participants with the CT and TT genotype of ADORA2A, there was no difference in glucose response with caffeine vs. without.
+The results showed that those with the CC genotype of the ADORA2A variant (listed below) had more of a postprandial glucose response with caffeine compared to the baseline without caffeine.
+For the participants with the CT and TT genotypes of ADORA2A, there was no difference in glucose response with caffeine vs. without.

 Sugar and Caffeine Genotype Report